swaptacular/swpt_accounts/protocol.rst

    implementations may use these flags for different purposes.
-For example, they can be used to specify the format used for the ``transfer_note`` field, or to indicate that some information about the transfer must be stored on the server.
+For example, they can be used to specify the format used for the ``transfer_note`` field, or to indicate that some information about the transfer should be stored on the server.

 ts : date-time
    The moment at which this message was sent (the message's